denniskniep/reveal.js-plugin-spotlight/README.md

 			size: 60,

 			// true: Locks the mouse pointer inside the presentation
+			// there is by design (Pointer Lock API) no spotlightCursor and presentingCursor
+			// displayed regardless of the configured values
 			lockPointerInsideCanvas: false,

 			// toggle spotlight by holding down the mouse key
 			toggleSpotlightOnMouseDown: true,

 			// the keyCode pressed and held to turn on spotlight, disabled when set to false
+			// Problems with this config?
+Maybe your touchpad is disabled on keypress?
 			spotlightOnKeyPressAndHold: false,

 			// choose the cursor when spotlight is on.
 Maybe "crosshair"?